RogerEaux/rock-paper-scissors/README.md

 # rock-paper-scissors
-Rock, paper, scissors program for DevTools Console
+Rock, paper, scissors with a UI